Subletting Laws in DC, Virginia & Maryland: What Landlords and Tenants Need to Know

 As an alternative to subletting, Fairbanks suggests that landlords who are willing to end the current tenant's lease could allow the tenant to help find a replacement.
 This approach enables the landlord to screen the potential replacement, terminate the initial tenancy, and sign a new lease directly with the new, qualified tenant.
 This process is more straightforward and less likely to result in legal issues down the line.

 In Maryland, unless the lease specifically addresses the topic, the tenant can sublet the premises without the landlord's permission.
-Dive into more detail here.
+Dive into more detail on Maryland subletting law here.

 Subletting Policies and Procedures